 Computed Tomography Imaging of the Coronary Arteries: State of the Art Applications and Recent Patents

-Alon Schaffer, Ettore Cassetti, Maria Grazia Di Iovine, Lucia Barbieri, Andrea Rognoni, Gioel Gabrio Secco, Maurizio Lazzero, Angelo Sante Bongo, Italo Porto and Alessandro LupiAffiliation:
+Alon Schaffer, Ettore Cassetti, Maria G. Di Iovine, Lucia Barbieri, Andrea Rognoni, Gioel G. Secco, Maurizio Lazzero, Angelo S. Bongo, Italo Porto and Alessandro LupiAffiliation:

-Department of Clinical and Experimental Medicine, University of Eastern Piedmont, University Hospital “Maggiore della CaritA”, C.so Mazzini, 18, 28100 Novara, Italy.
+Department of Cardiology, University of Eastern Piedmont, University Hospital “Maggiore della CaritA”, C.so Mazzini, 18, 28100 Novara, Italy.

-AbstractComputed tomography (CT), is important in diagnosing and managing many medical illness, including coronary artery disease.
-However, some potential disadvantages are associated with this kind of imaging, like the exposure to potentially harmful radiation or the hypersensitivity or nephrotoxic reactions to the iodinated contrast medium.
-In order to overcome these potential problems imaging technologies are changing rapidly and new- generation computed tomography (NGCCT) scanners may offer substantial advantages over CT and other imaging methods currently used, with shorter imaging times and protocols dedicated to reduce radiation doses with improved accuracy.
-Current CT scanners can very accurately diagnose CAD requiring intervention in most patients, but NGCCT may further benefit in some “difficult” patients like obese patients, patients with high or irregular heart rates, and patients who have high coronary calcium burden or previous stents or bypass grafts.
+AbstractComputed tomography (CT) is important for the management of many medical illnesses, including coronary artery disease (CAD).
+However this technique is not free from disadvantages like the exposure to ionizing radiations and to iodinated contrast agents.
+To overcome these problems, imaging technologies are changing rapidly.
+New- generation computed tomography scanners (NGCCT) may bring substantial advantages over traditional CT and other currently used imaging methods.
+These novel tools employ dedicated protocols to shorten imaging times and reduce radiation doses without affecting accuracy.
+Current CT scanners can very accurately identify severe CAD requiring intervention in most patients, but NGCCT may further benefit imaging for some “difficult” patients like obese patients, patients with high or irregular heart rates, and patients who have high coronary calcium burden or previous stents or bypass grafts.
 In fact in these patients traditional CT studies often produce suboptimal quality images.
 Our review presents the current status in the technical background of coronary nuclear tomographic imaging in the areas of clinical practice, and focuses on future developments of related patent forms.